huzai786/blog/README.md

 # blog
-my personal and first blog that i've created, well its not the best much work could be done.
+my personal and first blog that i've created, well its not the best, much work could be done.